Berghaus Trail Explorer Pants | Tested and reviewed

 The Berghaus Trail Explorer Pants are practical and versatile midweight softshell trousers with four-way stretch in a streamlined silhouette, making them a great choice for multi-activity, three-season use.

-Need some additional weather protection?
-See our list of the best waterproof trousers.
+Need some proper weather protection?
+See our pick of the best waterproof trousers.

 Shop this product